• USD

 How will I know what time my charter flight departs?

-As the lodges arrange the majority of charter flights in question, the exact time of the charters will typically be communicated to you by lodge staff the day before your departure.
+As most charter flights are arranged by the lodges, the exact time will typically be communicated to you by lodge staff the day before your departure.

 What is Botswana's largest wilderness area?

-More than 5 million hectares in extent, the Central Kalahari Game Reserve is the largest reserve in Southern Africa and the second largest in the world.
-It is incredibly remote, however, and only offers a small handful of accommodation options.
+At roughly 52,800 km², the Central Kalahari Game Reserve is the largest reserve in Southern Africa and one of the largest in the world.
+It is incredibly remote and offers limited accommodation.

 Is Botswana expensive?

 While Chobe National Park is easily accessible via Kasane, Botswana's other safari areas are more isolated.
-Charter flights can be expensive, and the more remote the lodge, the more costly it is likely to be.
-The lodges also charge US Dollars, which means that, unlike in South Africa and Namibia, you might not be able to take advantage of a favorable exchange rate.
+Charter flights can be expensive, and the more remote the lodge, the higher the likely cost.
+Many camps charge in U.S. dollars.

 Safari Activities